-I am a legal academic with expertise in Constitutional Law, Public International Law, and Transnational Crime.
+I am Associate Professor at Bond University, Australia.
+I have expertise in Constitutional Law, Public International Law, and Transnational Crime.
 I am also passionate about literature, politics, international relations, human rights, the environment, and animal welfare.
-I have a Bachelor of International Relations/Bachelor of Laws from Bond University, a Master of Laws from the University of Cambridge, and a PhD from the University of Queensland.
+I have a Bachelor of International Relations/Bachelor of Laws from Bond University (Vice-Chancellor’s Scholar), a Master of Laws from the University of Cambridge (Chevening Scholar), and a PhD from the University of Queensland.
 I was admitted as a Legal Practitioner in the Supreme Court of NSW in 2005.
 During my time in academia, I have received two national teaching awards, including an Australian government citation (2014), a Faculty “teaching excellence” award (2014), and a Law Students Association “teaching excellence” award (2019), as well as a Faculty “emerging research excellence” award (2018).

 I am the author of the book, Accountability in Extraterritoriality: A Comparative and International Law Perspective (Edward Elgar, 2017), and co-editor of the book, Global Governance and Regulation: Order/Disorder in the 21st Century (Routledge, 2018).
 I have also published a number of book chapters and articles in peer-reviewed journals.

 I spent my childhood living in country towns all over Australia – from tents to temples!
 I love to travel, bush walk, read, write, exchange ideas and spend time in the great outdoors.
 I also have an interest in Vedic philosophy and Bhakti-yoga.
 I would love to write fiction one day, but I am content with the enormous privilege of legal research, writing, and teaching.